 Create and manage Google Ads campaigns alongside your Facebook campaigns in AdEspresso.
-At this time, AdEspresso supports search ad campaigns.
+At this time, AdEspresso supports the creation of search ad campaigns.

 To connect a Google Ads account